 What You Need to Know About Opioids Overdose

 Opioids are a type of controlled substance that can assist with pain relief.
 Doctors commonly prescribe them to treat pain after an injury or surgery.
 Opioids can also be bought illegally.
 People who misuse opioids may take them in higher doses than prescribed, take them more often than they should, or take them without a prescription.

 If you or someone you know is struggling with opioid addiction, it’s essential to be aware of the dangers and know what to do in case of an overdose on opioids.

-Zinnia Healing is committed to providing non-judgmental, compassionate care to those struggling with opioids addiction.
+Zinnia Health is committed to providing non-judgmental, compassionate care to those struggling with opioids addiction.
 We also provide support for families and loved ones.
 For treatment options, call our helpline 24/7 at (855) 430-9439.

 Can You Overdose on Opioids?